webix-hub/docs/data/desktop/data_validation.md

 ##HTML5 Data Validation {#html5}

-Here we speak about clientside, in-browser data validation powered by HTML5 means.
+Here we speak about client side, in-browser data validation powered by HTML5 means.

 In HTML5 layout input tags come in a plenty of types and feature a number of attributes that define validation pattern.

-Input types conside with a **type** property of the view **text** while other input attributes are listed within the **attributes** object property:
+Input types coincide with a **type** property of the view **text** while other input attributes are listed within the **attributes** object property:

 <table>
     <tr class="row0">